 Please note: In addition to writing the following essays, Princeton requires that every applicant submit a graded paper: For details on that, please click here.

 Princeton has an array of essays you need to write.
-Under each prompt, I’ve tried to simplify and focus in ways that I hope will making tackling these more manageable.
+Under each prompt, I’ve tried to simplify and focus in ways that I hope will make tackling these more manageable.

 For A.B. (ie B.A.)
 Degree Applicants or Those Who are Undecided: